Alley Cat (1983) – 4NERDS Master Game Page

 Alley traversal, timing jumps, room-based mini-challenges, hazard avoidance, quick task reading, and score-driven repeat mastery.

-You play as a black cat navigating a hostile alley and entering apartment windows to complete absurd little challenges, all in pursuit of reaching the white female cat above.
+You play as a black alley cat navigating hostile city spaces and entering apartment windows to complete absurd little challenges.

-Instead of one single repeated play mode, Alley Cat strings together several distinct room objectives, giving it an unusual amount of variety for an early action game.
+Instead of one repeated play mode, Alley Cat strings together several distinct room objectives, giving it unusual variety for an early action game.

 Review / Why It Still Plays So Brightly